- Continue Reading

 How Long Can Bed Bugs Live?

 Understanding the bed bug life cycle will help you know them better, and with the knowledge, you’ll be in a good position to avoid them.
-The lifecycle of a bed bug includes several developmental stages including:
+The lifecycle of a bed bug includes several developmental stages.
+See the infographic and information below that gets into the details.

 Bed Bug Life Cycle: #1.
 Egg Stage